Tales of the North

 "He still lives?"
 Hador asked.
 "I mean, is he alive?"

 "To clean him up a bit, because even if we can't give him a proper grave in this frozen ground, that's the least I can do," Halladan said.
 "Now get out of my light."

 The boy will need to toughen up if he wants to be a Ranger… By the light of the torch, Halladan took a closer look at the wound.
 Orleg had certainly been unlucky, landing right on the edge of a rock.
 A stupid fall… He looked up at the ridge, trying to work out how Orleg had fallen, but outside the small circle of torchlight it was too dark to make out much detail.
-Halladan shrugged; he would have a look in the morning, if they hadn't already erased all footsteps by now.
+Halladan would have a look in the morning and see if he could work out what had happened.

 "Hador, can you find our camp again?"
 At the young man's nod, Halladan added "Good.
 Go back to Vëantur and tell him we're moving the camp here."

 "Because we will build a cairn for Orleg in the morning, and we cannot leave him lying here unguarded with the wolves out there, lad."

 With Hador off to fetch Vëantur, the silent darkness felt ever more oppressive, and Halladan edged closer to the fire.
 Before long, though Hador was back, with Vëantur and their packs.